Student Participation & Course Requirements

 Program Course Requirements

-Speaker suggested readings will be made available as pdf copies through the program website the week prior to each lecture.
-All students are required to read the designated papers before speakers' presentations.
+Required readings Papers suggested by each week’s speaker will be made available as pdf copies through the program website the week prior to each lecture.
+Students are required to read the designated papers before speakers' presentations.

 Program Activities that Students are encouraged to participate in but not required

 On seminar Tuesdays, prior to the guest speaker’s presentation at 1:30pm, we will ask 2-4 students enrolled in the course to join the speaker for lunch from 12 -1pm in the Buttery, with the program covering the expense.
 This is a great opportunity for students to have some quality time with our guest speakers.

 We traditionally host visiting guest speakers to an informal dinner party in someone’s home the evening after each seminar.
 Anyone at WHOI including students are welcome to host these dinner parties.
 The program covers all food and beverage costs, excluding alcohol.
 Take out has been a carefree option for many hosts, although this is a good opportunity to show off one’s culinary skills.
 Guest speakers are surprised and flattered by this friendly and relaxed reception and it's a great way to get to know one's colleagues better and network with other institutions.

 If you are interested in hosting any of these dinner gatherings for our guest speakers please contact Meg Gresh, firstname.lastname@example.org or this year's science organizers.

 The Geodynamics Program sponsors a study tour during the summer following the spring semester.
 Participating in the study tour is optional.
 Students coming on the study tour will research some aspect or feature that will be seen in the field (instructors can give students a better idea once we finalize the visiting sites).
 Students will be responsible for giving a brief presentation (informal 10 minute) in the field on this topic to the group.
 In some past programs students have been able to work on these in pairs.